Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 $$D=f_2(f_1(\alpha AB+\beta C, d)) $$
 The epilogue format comes from `EpilogueWithBroadcast` which applies a [binary operation](https://github.com/NVIDIA/cutlass/blob/master/include/cutlass/epilogue/thread/linear_combination_bias_elementwise.h#L215)`f1` between the matmul output and a column-wise broadcasted vector `d`, followed by an optional elementwise op `f2`.

-This might typically be a bias addition followed by an activation function (e.g. relu), but in our case we want `f1` to be a multiplication with the dequantize scalar.
+This might typically be a bias addition followed by an activation function (e.g. ReLU), but in our case we want `f1` to be a multiplication with the dequantization scalar.
 The epilogue is then plugged into `gemm::device::GemmUniversalWithBroadcast`.

 |       Kernel       | Time (ms) | vs. FP16 |
 |:------------------:|:---------:|:--------:|